-Covid-19 coronavirus: Auckland University goes back on plan to have students return to campus
+Covid 19 coronavirus: Auckland University goes back on plan to have students return to campus

 Auckland University has backtracked on its plan to make students return to campus for classes from next week.

-It's reversed part of its decision to operate classes of up to 300 people, which it had planned for the final weeks of the second semester which starts on Monday.
+It has reversed part of its decision to operate classes of up to 300 people, which it had planned for the final weeks of the second semester which starts on Monday.

 Read More